MED1st MR - Medical first responder training using a mixed reality approach

 EMIL - Emotional reactivity and emotion regulation in old age

-2017-2020, funded by the DFG, project management: Prof. Dr. Oliver Schilling, in cooperation with Prof. Dr. Ute Kunzmann, University of Leipzig, and Prof. Dr. Denis Gerstorf, Humboldt University of Berlin
+2017-2020, funded by DFG, project leader: Prof. Dr. Oliver Schilling, in cooperation with Prof. Dr. Ute Kunzmann, University of Leipzig, and Prof. Dr. Denis Gerstorf, Humboldt University of Berlin

-KommmiT - Communication with intelligent technology
+KommmiT - Communication with Intelligent Technology

 2015-2020, funded by the BMBF, project management: Dr. Michael Doh, Prof. Dr. Hans-Werner Wahl